-- 1 Technology: This technology is to convert between different languages to establish communication between Japanese and foreigners with good time efficiency.
-To the extent necessary for that, the context and extra-linguistic information are also referred to and the intra-language conversion is included. - 2 Purpose: Japanese and non-Japanese can live and do business in normal times without stress, and Japanese and non-Japanese can live without division even in emergencies such as disasters. - 3 Background: In this field.
-NICT is in competition with GAFA (Google, Amazon, Facebook, Apple) and BATH (Baidu.
-Alibaba.
-Huawei).
-Tencent, but NICT's dominance is secured with a publicframework based represented by translation banks [1]. - 4 Requirements: Hardware and networks that enable parallel execution of
+- 1 Technology: This technology converts between different languages to assist communication between Japanese and foreigners with good time efficiency.
+To enable this, the context and extra-linguistic information are also referred to, and intra-language conversion is included. - 2 Purpose: Japanese and non-Japanese can live and do business in normal times without stress, and Japanese and non-Japanese can coexist without barriers even in emergencies such as disasters. - 3 Background: In this field, NICT is in competition with GAFA (Google, Amazon, Facebook, Apple) and BATH (Baidu, Alibaba, Tencent.
+Huawei). but NICT is dominant thanks to a public-based framework represented by translation banks [1]. - 4 Requirements: Hardware and networks that enable parallel execution of single-device learning and cloud-based learning with low latency will enable ultra-precise model learning tailored to individual users for the first time.

-Figure 4.15: Secure Remote Simultaneous
+Figure 4.15: Secure remote simultaneous interpretation.